grimme-lab/xtb_docs/source/oniom.rst

 Input
 =====

 To perform an ONIOM calculation with ``xtb`` the ``--oniom`` option is used.
-Additionally, the inner region has to be defined by providing the atom numbers contained in it and two calculation methods (``high:low``) can be chosen.
-The ONIOM calculation is then invoked by calling
+The inner region has to be defined by providing the atom numbers contained in it and two calculation methods (``high:low``) can be chosen.
+The ONIOM calculation is then invoked by callinig:

 .. code:: sh